A message from our CEO

 Our Donors

-Thank you to everyone who supported our programs during Fiscal Year 2022!
+Thank you to everyone who supported our programs during Fiscal Year 2023!
+Your support helps us deliver on Our Blueprint for a better NYC.

-The donors listed below made gifts or provided funding to University Settlement during the 2022 fiscal year: July 1, 2021 – June 30, 2022.
+The donors listed below made gifts or provided funding to University Settlement during FY23: July 1, 2022 – June 30, 2023.

 Private Funders